sarahciston/codingcare/_drafts/lavenderhaze.md

 Collaborations among world military powers and tech corporations, as projects of colonialism, have increased [exponentially in impact] with their ability to deploy AI weapons.
 This has been their directive and aim.
 [The relationship between private tech and military development has been an ever-growing oroboros.][Military-industrial complex has expanded into a military-tech-industrial oroboros.]

 Is war over if we want it?
-Is the war machine in our machines?
+Is the war machine within our own machines?
 It is both as simple and as complicated as Yes.

 Not only our money and tech infrastructure but our systems knowledge is being absorbed into these crimes.

-Innured to policing strategies and hyperbole, killing with impunity, long-distanced decision-making, and justifying w machine-produced 'facts' that find patterns out of data soup — all this will soon become normalized.
+Inured to policing strategies and hyperbole, killing with impunity, long-distanced decision-making, and justifying with machine-produced 'facts' that find patterns out of data soup — all this is quickly becoming normalized.

-The artists and scientists alike should realize how spurious these claims to infallability and 'intelligence' these systems are.
+The artists and scientists alike should realize how spurious these claims to infallibility and 'intelligence' these systems are.

 Forget AGI, it's human-implemented AI that will, no, that is already killing us all.
 Let's worry about that.
 What are we going to do?
 Sci fi loves to imagine what would you do in that universe in which the singularity takes over.
 It's here but it's not AGI.
 It's corporations [Bridle].